Fusionmedstaff

 Once you pass the NPTE and earn board certification, it’s time to think about state licenses.
 Here’s a pro tip: go for a PT compact license when you're getting board certified.
 This type of state licensure allows you to practice physical therapy in all participating states.
 Currently, 25 U.S. states participate in the PT compact.

 Not only are the PTA and PT educational requirements different in length, but they also differ in the subject matter.
-While learning the tricks of the PTA trade, they study a wide variety of therapy types, including deep tissue massage, mobility development, pain management, and modality use.
-Then, they put their knowledge to the test in clinical environments with their fellow classmates and other volunteers.
+While learning the tricks of the PTA trade, they study a wide variety of therapy types, including deep tissue massage, mobility development, exercise science, pain management, and modality use.
+Then, they put their knowledge to the test in a clinical environment with their fellow classmates and other volunteers.
 Gaining clinical experience during completion of PTA programs helps PTA students hone in on their impressive therapy, patient interaction, and communication skills.

 Physical therapists learn all that PTAs do, and then some more.
 With their bachelor’s and doctoral degrees, PT programs go in-depth on the clinical education, theory, diagnosis, and optimal treatment options that allow them to treat each and every patient in the practice setting with personalized care and attention.
+Plus, the clinical rotations give physical therapists the hands-on experience of providing therapeutic exercise and care in a clinical setting.

 Here’s a little secret: many PTAs who go on to become physical therapists have reported that the knowledge, skills, and clinical experiences obtained while practicing as a PTA contributed greatly to their learning and career success.